data-mermaid/clean-reefs-ui/README.md

 UI package for the Clean Reefs application - a map-based utility for exploring global pollution data layers.
 Powered by MERMAID in conjunction with the University of Australia.

 ## Getting started
+Create a `.env` file based off of `.env.example`.
+[Sign up for Maptiler](https://cloud.maptiler.com/auth/widget?next=https://cloud.maptiler.com/maps/) to create an API key to use in order to render the base map.

 - `yarn install`
 - `yarn start`
 - Builds to `http://localhost:5173`

 ## Code contribution styles: